Slack’s big redesign aims to turn newbies into power users

-When Tamar Yehoshua started a new job in early 2019, she faced a challenge: She’d never used Slack, and her new coworkers lived in it.
+When Tamar Yehoshua started a new job in early 2019, she faced a challenge: she’d never used Slack, and her new coworkers lived in it.

 As she got up to speed, colleagues helpfully steered her through the parts of the workplace collaboration service that were less than intuitive.
 “I don’t think I would have gotten as good at using Slack if I didn’t have people next to me telling me, ‘Oh, you should try this setting, you should use this feature over here,'” she remembers.